vibhorgupta-gh/Argus/README.md

 4. Push to your fork: `git push origin feature-branch`
 5. Open a Pull Request.

-If you like what you see, leave a star :)
+If you like what you see, do consider leaving a star :)